 Number of places available and admissions criteria

 We offer 60 places each year across two reception classes.
 The governors of the school set the school’s admissions criteria which operate in the event of over-subscription.
-The admissions criteria for our school can be downloaded at the foot of this page.
+The admissions criteria from September 2023 are identical to local schools.

-Why should I put St Paul’s first in my admissions list?
+Why should I put St Paul’s first on my admissions list?